frederic-perez/AmE-dictionary/data/dictionary.md

 __fastness__
 __fat cat__ _n slang_ A person who has great wealth and power.
 __Fat Man__ _n_
-__fat rolls__ :camera::hammer: A layer of fat that is saggy and heavy, so it droops down. _Dude, she has to lose those fat rolls!_
+__fat rolls__ :camera: A layer of fat that is saggy and heavy, so it droops down. _Dude, she has to lose those fat rolls!_
 __fatal__ _adj_
 __Father Time__
 __fatherland__ :astonished: